dafny-lang/rfcs/0012-unicode-strings.md

 These interfaces often become very large to support all common string operations efficiently, and would need very careful thought.
-Although unusual, representing strings directly as sequences of abstract characters works very well for a verification-focussed language like Dafny, since sequences are already a deep built-in concept in the language semantics.
+Although unusual, representing strings directly as sequences of abstract characters works very well for a verification-focused language like Dafny, since sequences are already a deep built-in concept in the language semantics.

 This new type could alternatively be introduced with a different name, such as `unicode` as in Python 2,